KernFerm/spotify-mp3/readme.md

 - **spotDL**: A command-line tool that downloads music from Spotify using YouTube as the audio source.
 - **FFmpeg**: Required for audio processing and conversion.

+## Discord

+If you have any issues, join our [Discord](https://www.discord.fnbubbles420.org/invite) - Fnbubbles420 Org Community.
+- Ping `Bubbles` for support.

 ## Installation

 ### Step 1: Install Python Packages